-MENTOR is an unique educational programme which came to life with the inauguration of Innovative Education Center.
+MENTOR is an unique educational programme which came to life with the inauguration of CIE.
 This programme is aimed at educators who have the capability to inspire their students and are constantly ready for new challenges.
 The teachers asked to join MENTOR programme were chosen by their ex-students, who backed their choice with a solid explanation.

 The project`s programme includes i.a. series of four conventions alongside with workshops for teachers based on modern educational methods including neurodidactics supported by National Fund for Children.